How do you handle confidentiality at Kaizen Academy?

 Sexual issues are generally symptomatic of other non-sexual problems which may include anxiety, depression, stress, poor social skills, and sexual identity confusion.

 At Kaizen Academy, our highly specialized treatment environment allows and supports students to be able to fully disclose, some for the first time in years, the extent of their behaviors without fear of shocking their therapists or being ostracized by their peers.
-They can discuss their problems without judgment, guilt, secrecy or shame.
+They can discuss their problems without judgment, guilt, secrecy or shame at our Provo residential treatment center.
 This is not the case in other non-specific residential treatment programs, where students are often ostracized and frequently expelled once they disclose their sexual history.
-When a student does not feel safe he will not divulge the extent of his behaviors nor will he participate fully any therapeutic interventions.
+When a student does not feel safe, he will not divulge the extent of his behaviors nor will he participate fully any therapeutic interventions.

 How does the family therapy take place at Kaizen Academy?